1954: Elvis And The Billboard

 TO THE RIGHTSIDE of this topic we have all articles and charts published in The Billboard in 1954 that either mention Elvis’ name or include direct Elvis-related information.

-And to help visualize and put into perspective what was actually going on during that remarkable year of Elvis’ breakthrough, and since The Billboard did not publish any photos of Elvis in 1954, I’ve added the images that are displayed ON THE LEFTSIDE (and at the bottom) of this topic.
+And to help visualize and put into perspective what was actually going on during that remarkable year of Elvis’ breakthrough (and especially since The Billboard did not publish any photos of Elvis in 1954), I’ve added the images that are displayed ON THE LEFTSIDE of this topic.

 Sit back, and let The Billboard guide you through the first 6 months of Elvis’ career.